AFFT-520/NIEBot/README.md

 # NIEBot
 A tool to help Barcelonian people get various immigration-related appointments via the Cita previa process.

+# Notice: This project is now on hiatus.

+This is because, from my experience and that of others, the appointment booking process has greatly improved.

+This bot no longer works.
+I do have a private that does, however I am deciding not to release it, as doing so at this point in time will do more harm than good.
+I am well aware that some people have used my code for profit.
+In the past, this was a moot subject as many appointment sellers already had their own bots.
+Now that the site has anti-bot protections, releasing a bot that bypasses the spanish government's bot protection is only likely to make things as bad as when I first released this tool.

 ## Requirements
 1. A Windows or Linux PC.
   - You MIGHT be able to get this running on macOS, and I will do my best to make sure it works there, but I do not have a Mac that I can just test this on, therefore I cannot support it.